joowani/dtags/README.md

 #### To Do

-* Add Extension support
+* Add extension support
-* Allow the user to customize the header messages for the `run` command
+* Allow customization of the header messages for the `run` command
-* Improve the configuration to include things other than just tags
 * Warn the user when commands known to hang are executed with `run -p`
 * Add tests